 NPPF and HOUSING WHITE PAPER

-The original February 2017 Housing White Paper that preceded the revision to the NPPF was entitled “Fixing our broken housing market” which tells you its thrust.
+The previous February 2017 Housing White Paper was entitled “Fixing our broken housing market” which tells you its thrust.
 But there is no silver bullet to “fix” the crisis.
 The Letwin Review concluded that, as well as there being land banks, developers dribble out houses to the market to stop a slump in prices.
 And anyway, some people think the housing market is not broken in the way the Government claims.
 The graph below (showing housing completions since World War II) shows that much of the blame is because of the lack of council housing.

-We hope that national CPRE lobbying will be able to help tone down the worst elements of these new proposals.
+National CPRE lobbying continues to try to tone down the worst elements of the latest proposals.

 The graph is derived from DCLG Live Table 241: Permanent dwellings completed, by tenure, UK historical calendar year series